• Skip to primary navigation

 INGREDIENTS

-• Eggs - this recipe uses 2 whole eggs which provide majority of the structure for the curd and are absolutely important.
+• Eggs - eggs provide majority of the structure for the curd and are absolutely important.
 They add firmness for a thick, spoonable texture, while the extra yolk adds creaminess and tenderness.
 Egg proteins set into a protein network to create a soft gel-like texture.
+This recipe has two options: you can use 2 whole eggs + 1 yolk for a looser set, or you can use 1 whole egg + 2 yolks for a slightly firmer set.

-• Egg yolk - one extra egg yolk creates a silky texture, adds richness and also helps with that golden yellow color.
+• Egg yolk - egg yolks create a silky texture, add richness and also helps with that golden yellow color.
 Some lemon curd recipe are made with all yolks, but I like the soft texture from whole eggs (and it's also less wasteful if you normally throw out the whites).
+As mentioned above, you can use either 1 or 2 yolks based on your preference for consistency.

 • Sugar - sugar is so important here!
 Sugar sweetens the curd to balance the acidity and also plays a major role in creating a silky texture that prevents the egg proteins from coagulating too firmly.